Raków Częstochowa: Promotion and European football

-The club won the I liga in 2018–19, earning promotion to the Ekstraklasa in advance of the 2019–20 season for the first time in 21 years.
-In the same season, they impressed in the 2018-19 Polish Cup, reaching the semi finals of the competition by beating the likes of Lech Poznań in the round of 32 and Legia Warsaw in the quarter finals.
-They finished in 10th place in the 2019-20 season.
+The club won the I liga in 2018–19, earning promotion to Ekstraklasa for the first time in 21 years.
+In the same season, they impressed in the 2018–19 Polish Cup, reaching the semi-finals of the competition by beating the likes of Lech Poznań in the round of 32 and Legia Warsaw in the quarter-finals.
+They finished the 2019–20 season in 10th place.

-In the 2020–21 season, Raków Częstochowa finished in second place in the league.
+In the 2020–21 season, Raków finished the league season as runners-up.
 This was their highest ever league position in their history, and it secured their place in the newly formed UEFA Europa Conference League qualifiers for the 2021–22 season, their maiden appearance in European football.
-Further success followed when Raków won its first major trophy on 2 May 2021, defeating I liga side Arka Gdynia in the final of the Polish Cup by a score of 2–1.
-On 17 July 2021, Raków Częstochowa defeated reigning Ekstraklasa title holders Legia Warsaw in penalties in the Polish Super Cup.
+Further success followed when Raków won the 2020–21 Polish Cup, their first major trophy, defeating I liga side Arka Gdynia in the final 2–1 on 2 May 2021.
+On 17 July 2021, Raków Częstochowa defeated reigning Ekstraklasa title holders Legia Warsaw on penalties to win the 2021 Polish Super Cup.

-Their first ever appearance in European football was in the second qualifying round of the 2021–22 UEFA Europa Conference League, facing Lithuanian team Sūduva, with the game finishing 0–0 (4-3 pens) after both legs.
+Their first ever appearance in European football was in the second qualifying round of the 2021–22 UEFA Europa Conference League, facing Lithuanian team Sūduva, with the game finishing 0–0 (4–3 pens) after both legs.
 They faced Russian Premier League side Rubin Kazan in the third qualifying round, beating them 1–0 on aggregate score.
 In the final qualifying round, they faced Belgian side Gent, which they beat 1–0 in the first leg, but lost 0–3 in the second leg, losing 1–3 on aggregate, eliminating them from the competition.

 On 2 May 2022, Raków defeated Lech Poznań 3–1 and secured its second consecutive Polish Cup.
 In the race for the league title that season, Raków lost out to the same opponents by just five points, with the champions being decided on the penultimate day of the season.
 On 9 July 2022, Raków won their second consecutive Polish Super Cup with a 2–0 win over Lech Poznań.
+In the UEFA Europa Conference League qualifying phase, the team defeated FC Astana (6–0 agg.) and FC Spartak Trnava (3–0 agg.), but lost to Slavia Prague (2–3 agg.) in the play-off round.

+On 7 May 2023, Raków won the Ekstraklasa championship for the first time in their history, and thus qualified for the Champions League, where they reached the last qualifying round and faced FC Copenhagen from Denmark.
+Raków subsequently played in the Europa League that season, where they were knocked out in the group stages.

 Players and pupils

-The club's pupils are Jakub Błaszczykowski, Jerzy Brzęczek and Jacek Magiera.
-The players were, among others, Jacek Krzynówek and Tomasz Kiełbowicz.
+The club's alumni include Jakub Błaszczykowski, Jerzy Brzęczek and Jacek Magiera.
+Former Polish internationals such as Jacek Krzynówek and Tomasz Kiełbowicz also played for the club.